jpluimers/GExperts/Documentation/Readme.txt

 - General: Added support for RAD Studio XE3, XE4, XE5, XE6, XE7, and XE8 (with help
   from Jeroen Pluimers).
 Various minor big fixes.
 - Grep: Add Ignore Delphi comments feature (via Paul Gardner).
 Significantly speed up searches by updating the search status details less often.
+Add ability to auto-hide the Grep Results window when jumping to a match.
 - Components to Code: Preview the generated code as you change the options.
 - Message Dialog: Support leading spaces better for inserted code.
   Force focus to editor after code insertion.